24 October 2018 by Anna Staford

 You should think about vaccinations several weeks before you travel because some vaccinations may need to be taken well in advance to be fully effective at the time of travel and others may take time for your GP or local vaccinations clinic to source.

 Not only could you be seriously risking your health, did you know that you might also be in breach of your Travel Insurance terms?
+Check out these 3 facts about Travel Insurance Vaccinations.

 If you’re unlucky enough to contract a tropical disease and have not had the required inoculations before travelling, you could experience a double-whammy of bad luck and find you’re not covered by your Travel Insurance.

+Does travel insurance cover vaccinations?
 Many insurance companies include clauses in their policies that specifically require you to comply with recommended inoculations and medication for your chosen location.
 So if you don’t comply, you are in breach of policy terms and conditions and they could decline your claim.

 Even if your Travel Insurance policy doesn’t specifically have a clause that requires you to have all necessary vaccinations, you’re still not in the clear, because most policies include wording that excludes any claim where you have put yourself at risk.
 And not having required vaccines could be classed as wilful exposure to such risk.